kistanovdev/kistanovdev.github.io/_posts/2023-09-10-arbitrary-length-ssh-key.md

 summary: "How to generate large ssh keys"
 ---

-The usual size of an RSA key varies between 1024 bits and 4096.
+The usual size of an RSA key varies between 1024 and 4096 bits.
+Keys larger than 4096 are considered impractical when comparing time to generate and use one vs security tradeoff.
+Even though it is impractical, nobody said it's impossible.
-Today I found out that you can generate keys with arbitrary length, larger than the 4096-bit convention size.
+You may generate RSA keys larger than the 4096-bit max convention size.
 The problem, of course, is that you may spend an eternity trying to generate it.